agherasie/gno-forms/README.md

 # Gno Forms

-`gno-forms` is form-editing application inspired by Google's "Google Forms" using [gno.land](https://gno.land)
+`gno-forms` is a form-editing application inspired by Google's "Google Forms" using [gno.land](https://gno.land)

 ---